 - A French study [1] conducted in an urban community of 265,000 inhabitants showed that the annual diagnosis rate was 0.6%.
-It was lower than expected and lower than the annual diagnosis rate of DVT. - According to another French study conducted using similar methods [2], the annual incidences of lower limb DVT and PE were 1.2% and 0.6% respectively. - However, an Italian study [3] showed that the prevalence of SVT was higher than the prevalence of DVT and PE. - SVT was higher than the prevalence of DVT and PE.
-The prevalence of SVT was higher in women and increased with advancing age regardless of gender.
+It was lower than expected and lower than the annual diagnosis rate of DVT. - According to another French study conducted using similar methods [2], the annual incidences of lower limb DVT and PE were 1.2% and 0.6% respectively. - However, an Italian study [3] showed that the prevalence of SVT was higher than the prevalence of DVT and PE.
+The prevalence of SVT was higher in women and increased - The prevalence of SVT was higher in women and increased with advancing age regardless of gender.